Mhdi-kr/next-markdown-blog/posts/frontend-development-skilltree.md

 ---
-title: "Frontned development skilltree"
+title: "Frontend Development Skilltree"
 date: "2021/12/05"
-excerpt: ""
+excerpt: "Roadmaps are great but skilltrees are more realistic."
 ---

 This repo is my honest endeavour to build a skill tree for frontend development.
 I'm trying to come up with a skill tree that is as broad as possible, but still as specific as possible.